restcord/restcord/docs/_docs/Invite/Delete Invite.md

 ## Description

 Delete an invite.
-Requires the MANAGE_CHANNELS permission.
+Requires the MANAGE_CHANNELS permission on the channel this invite belongs to, or MANAGE_GUILD to remove any invite across the guild.

 ## Parameters